 P Kathryn Thomson: National Museums Northern Ireland: Managing Change, a Case Study

 Ch 9 Concluding thoughts: IF NOT NOW, WHEN?

-Graham Black has worked in and with museums for over forty years.
+Graham Black has worked in and with museums for over 40 years.
 Today, he combines his role as Professor of Museum Development at Nottingham Trent University, UK, with museum consultancy.
-Exhibitions on which he has acted as Interpretive Consultant have twice won the UK £100,000 Art Fund Prize, among many other awards.
-His previous publications include two books: The Engaging Museum, published in 2005 and Transforming Museums in the 21st Century, published in 2012, both with Routledge.
-In recent years, his belief that future museum content should be much more agile, fast-moving, cheap and responsive has meant he has moved away from large, expensive re-display projects to working with local communities and organisations taking approaches that he believes can make a difference.
+Exhibitions on which he has acted as Interpretive Consultant have twice won the UK £100,000 Art Fund Prize, amongst many other awards.
+His previous publications include two books: The Engaging Museum, published in 2005, and Transforming Museums in the 21st Century, published in 2012, both with Routledge.
+In recent years, his belief that future museum content should be much more agile, fast-moving, cheap, and responsive has meant he has moved away from large, expensive re-display projects to working with local communities and organisations taking approaches that he believes can make a difference.